 How Much Caffeine Is in Coffee, Anyway?

 So how much coffee is needed to get results?
 The above-referenced study used a black Colombian coffee containing 150 milligrams (mg) of caffeine, a fairly average caffeine content for an 8-ounce (oz) cup of joe.
-A 12-oz “tall” drip coffee from Starbucks contains approximately 240 mg of caffeine, and single-shot latte drinks approximately 90 mg.
+A 12-ounce “tall” drip coffee from Starbucks contains about 240 mg of caffeine, and single-shot latte drinks approximately 90 mg.
 In the end, the effect will vary by the individual.

 But Isn’t Coffee Dehydrating?

 You might be wondering about the dehydrating effects of coffee: Shouldn’t drinking coffee cause constipation instead?
-While we’ve been told for years that coffee (and caffeine in general) is a potent diuretic, research studies show that coffee seems to only have diuretic effects when consumed in larger amounts—more than 500 to 600 mg a day.
+While we’ve been told for years that coffee (and caffeine in general) is a potent diuretic, research studies show that coffee only seems to have diuretic effects when consumed in larger amounts — adding up to more than 500 to 600 mg of caffeine a day.
 The most recent studies on this subject show that there is, in fact, no significant difference between urine output among people who drink caffeinated drinks compared to those who drink water or other comparable non-caffeinated drinks.
 Therefore, the typical coffee drinker shouldn’t experience significant dehydration from a one- or two-cup habit.

 So now that you’ve learned more than you may have cared to about your colonic function, perhaps it’s time to test out your newfound self-awareness with a cup of coffee.
 However, if you care for the mental stimulant effects of caffeine without the gastrointestinal stimulation, try a cup of tea instead.
 Studies show that tea, by itself, doesn’t seem share the same bowel movement-inducing quality of coffee.